usc-isi-i2/t2wml-annotation/docs/index.md

 ### Step 3: Upload the Annotated Spreadsheet

-Step # 3 is to upoad the annotated spreadsheet to Datamart using the `/datasets/{dataset_id}/annotated` API.
+Next step is to upload the annotated spreadsheet to Datamart using the `/datasets/{dataset_id}/annotated` API.
 An example is shown in `Upload an Annotated Spreadsheet section` in the [jupyter notebook](Upload an Annotated spreadsheet)

 **Note: The Annotated Spreadsheet should be an Excel file with  `.xlsx` extension.**

-### Step 4: Get data back for the `variables` created
+### Step 4: Get Canonical data for the `variables` created

 The Upload Annotated Spreadsheet API returns the metadata for all the variables created.
 Example: